 The NOVAFRICA team is responsible for establishing NOVAFRICA’s strategy, and also coordinating, implementing and assessing the different activities of the center.

 Catia Batista is a Full Professor of Economics at the Nova School of Business and Economics, where she is also Founder and Scientific Director of the NOVAFRICA research center.
 She holds a Ph.D. in Economics from the Department of Economics of the University of Chicago.
-Catia has research interests related to international migration and remittance flows, financial inclusion, entrepreneurship, technology adoption, education and policy evaluation.
+Catia has research interests related to international migration and remittance flows, financial inclusion, entrepreneurship, technology adoption, education and policy impact evaluation.
 Her work, mainly randomized and lab-in-the-field experiments, took place in countries such as Cape Verde, the Gambia, Ireland, Kenya, Portugal, Mozambique and Sao Tome and Principe.
 Catia has taught at the University of Chicago, University of Oxford, Trinity College Dublin, and Notre Dame University.
 She is currently a Research Fellow at the international research centers CReAM (London, UK), IZA (Bonn, Germany) and JPAL-Europe (Paris, France).
 Previously, Catia worked at the International Monetary Fund and at the Portuguese Catholic University, and consulted for the World Bank and the International Growth Center.

 Pedro C. Vicente is a Full Professor of Economics at Nova School of Business and Economics (Nova SBE), where he is also a founding scientific director of the knowledge center NOVAFRICA.
 He specializes in development economics and Africa, with a focus on political economy issues.
 Previously to Nova SBE, Pedro Vicente was a professor and researcher at the University of Oxford and Trinity College Dublin.
 He was also a visiting professor at the University of Notre Dame and a consultant to the World Bank.
 Pedro Vicente has published in leading economics journals such as the American Economic Review, the Review of Economics and Statistics, the Economic Journal, and the Journal of Development Economics.
 His research has entailed substantial fieldwork efforts in African countries including Mozambique, Nigeria, Guinea-Bissau, Angola, Cape Verde, and São Tomé and Príncipe, as well as funding by national and international agencies such as DFID, USAID, 3IE, IZA, and FCT.
 Pedro Vicente has a PhD in economics from the University of Chicago.